Smarre/multi_ar/README.md

 Known problems
 --------------

-- `db:new_migration` Rake task does not adhere migration_dirs parameters, it always creates migrations to db/migrate/database_name
 - There is no tests
 - Currently pulls whole Rails, not only the parts MultiAR requires
 - May or may not work with Rails, please report if you test it